temporalio/documentation/changelog/may-release-2023.md

 About 1 year ago there was a release of the first version of the Developer’s guide.

-Prior to this, there was no standard way to present SDK documentation outside of the SDK references.
+Prior to this, there was no standard way to present SDK documentation outside of the SDK API references.
 Each SDK had a set of pages that described things in their own way.
 And yet there has always been a desire to have “how to” information regarding app development presented in a more standardized and structured way.
 The creation of the "Dev guide" provided that structure by which to categorize guidance on feature usage.